The Starfighters is a 1964 American film, starring Robert Dornan, Richard Jordahl and Richard Masters.

 Of course, the real star of the film is the F-104 Starfighter.
 We get lots of Stock Footage of the Starfighter in action and lots of shots of it inactive as well.
 Meanwhile the film's lead actor, Robert Dornan, went on to become a U.S. Congressman.

 The film never had a wide release, and was shown mostly in drive-ins, a.k.a. filler for teens to make out in cars.
 Think of it as being a bit like Top Gun if it had been set at an airbase rather than on a carrier and made by utterly incompetent people.

 The Starfighters provides examples of:

-- Broken Aesop: If the intent was to play up the awesomeness of the F-104 Starfighter, the Air Force/Lockheed made a really poor choice of film crew.
+- Broken Aesop: If the intent was to play up the awesomeness of the US Air Force/F-104 Starfighter, the Air Force/Lockheed made a really poor choice of film crew.
 Their complete failure to include any interesting plot developments means that what little drama there was in the movie was provided entirely by the infamous operational/maintenance dangers of the Starfighter itself, and by extension, the US Air Force doesn't seem inviting either.
-The movie includes three Starfighter accidents, two caused by inclement weather—which was such a danger to the F-104 that NATO pilots in Germany and Italy called it "the Flying Coffin."
+The movie includes three Starfighter accidents, two caused by inclement weather—which was such a danger to the F-104 that NATO pilots in West Germany and Italy called it "the Flying Coffin."
 Of course, the film might have been trying to head off those complaints by depicting a US Senator concerned about the plane's accident record, and showing how cool the plane was anyway.
 The film tries to promote the idea that all of the accidents are operator error, and not hardware.

 - Does This Remind You of Anything?: The refueling scenes.